 This course examines dilemmas and decisions in the criminal justice system focusing on typical problems encountered in law enforcement, corrections, and the courts.
 Attention is given to due process, fundamental fairness and various ethical guidelines used in the criminal justice system.
 The use of force by law enforcement and the Dirty Harry problem are evaluated.
 Theories of punishment are also considered.
 Avenues of police corruption are also explored.
-This course is offered online only during the fall semester.
+This course will be offered by lecture and enhanced online format.
 Prerequisites: Currently enrolled in the BCJ program or have the permission of the CJ/LS Department Chair.